Xomega-Net/Xomega.Docs/docs/framework/common-ui/data-lists.md

 ### Selecting rows

-`DataListObject` provides a number of different ways to select (or deselect) a single row or multiple rows, depending on your `RowSelectionMode` setting, as demonstrated by the following examples.
+`DataListObject` provides several different ways to select (or deselect) a single row or multiple rows, depending on your `RowSelectionMode` setting, as demonstrated by the following examples.

 ```cs
 IList<DataRow> rows = dataListObject.GetData();